dkowsikpai/kknd-cse/C/Readme.md

 #### This folder contains the answers corresponding to their question number.
-*All the prgrams are tested in gcc*
+*All the programs are tested in gcc*